particle-iot/docs/src/content/reference/device-os/firmware.md

 void callback(const BlePeerDevice& peer, void* context);
 ```

+The callback parameters are:

 - `peer` The [`BlePeerDevice`](/reference/device-os/firmware/#blepeerdevice) object that has connected.
 - `context` The value you passed to `onConnected` when you registered the connected callback.

 The callback is called from the BLE thread.
 It has a smaller stack than the normal loop stack, and you should avoid doing any lengthy operations that block from the callback.
 For example, you should not try to use functions like `Particle.publish()` and you should not use `delay()`.
 You should beware of thread safety issues.
-For example you should use `Log.info()` and instead of `Serial.print` as Serial is not thread-safe.
+For example you should use `Log.info()` and instead of `Serial.print()` as `Serial` is not thread-safe.

 #### BLE.onDisconnected()